chackett24/chackett24.github.io/poker.md

 I’ve also learned a lot about risk management, game selection, and staying mentally sharp over long sessions.
 I have found that the kind of discipline and edge awareness translates well into systematic trading, strategy design, and the mentality of what a winning strategy means in the long run.

+Without giving away everything, here is some insight in to how poker has been going.

 ![BB/hour Tracker](/images/poker_results.jpg)